 The dental clinic can be a foreign and scary place.
-Furthermore the media, friends and relatives may play up to the common idea that dental treatment and dentists ‘equals pain’.
+Furthermore, the media, friends and relatives may play up to the common idea that dental treatment and dentists ‘equals pain’.
 By bringing your child into the clinic before all these ideas are allowed to take hold, he or she will be allowed to form his own ideas about dental treatment even if his or her cognitive abilities have not been fully developed.

 The first appointment is usually spent introducing your child to the clinic, the fancy dental chair and the (hopefully) friendly and warm dentist.
 A cursory check-up is done to ensure there are no potential problems and parents are taught oral hygiene measures for their precious one as well as diet advice.
 Treatment, if any, is rare during the first visit and the visit is meant as a pleasant introduction to the dental office.
-The child goes home with a positive experience and a bond between the child and dentist is formed.
+The child goes home with a positive experience and a bond between the child and the dentist is formed.

 During the next visit 6 months later, the child remembers his pleasant encounter and is not fearful about anything new and foreign.
 For some children, there is still a certain level of anxiety and the dentist will use his or her discretion on what should be done.
-Kids who are ‘okay’ will have a simple polishing of their teeth done to get them used to having dental instruments in their mouths.
-Other more fearful ones may just have a check up and positive reinforcement messages until they are less fearful.
+Kids who are ‘okay’ will have a simple polishing of their teeth done to get them used to have dental instruments in their mouths.
+Other more fearful ones may just have a check-up and positive reinforcement messages until they are less fearful.

 Preventing Dental Phobias